 These two words are found on the side of every single Other Brother Olive Oil vessel, a seemingly simple phrase that holds a lot of meaning for Ben and Evan and is at the heart of the olive oil they produce.
 Listening to them describe their yield in this way, my partner David was taken back to a time several years ago when he had a sign painting business.
 During that time, he was given a project from a historical society to restore long forgotten signs in a near-abandoned steel town outside of Pittsburgh.
-One of those signs read “OK Used Cars.”
+One of those signs read “OK Used Cars with complete auto loans.”
 David was immediately struck by this phrasing because nowadays you would never imagine naming a business “OK.”
 But back in the day, words like “OK” designated good quality, honest products that were built to a meaningful standard.

 “If you’re passionate in what you do, the more connected you are,” says Evan.
 “It exudes [from what you make], and people can absorb it.
 We are proud of what we’re making.”

 “Doing something on your own is humbling,” says Ben.
 “Being faced with challenge is a blessing.
 You get to know yourself even more.
 [And while] we want the company to be our livelihood, but we’ve deliberately grown slowly, organically,”

 “We want to grow the business with integrity,” adds Evan.
 “The right amount of trees.
 Working with local growers with the same philosophy.”